 External Links vs. Course Links

-As in the old RCE, it's important to avoid creating links to content within your Canvas course (such as pages, assignments, or discussions) by copying-and-pasting their web addresses.
+It's important to avoid creating links to content within your Canvas course (such as pages, assignments, or discussions) by copying-and-pasting their web addresses.

 In the old RCE, the correct way to create course links was to use the "Links" tab at top right of the editor.
-In the new RCE, clicking the downward arrow to the right of the Link button will give you two options: External Links or Course Links:
+In the current RCE, clicking the downward arrow to the right of the Link button will give you two options: External Links or Course Links: